Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 What will be the dollar amount on your management contracts?
 Your managers will work hard to make your business succeed, and they deserve to be paid for their services.
 Your operating agreement should somehow detail how managers will be paid.
 Maybe you’ll pay a set salary that adjusts for inflation.
 Or perhaps you’ll give your member who’s acting as a manager a larger distributive share.

-Remember that, unless your LLC is being taxed as an S corporation or C corporation, the members themselves can’t be employed by the LLC.
+Remember that, unless your LLC is being taxed as an S corporation (please see our What is an S Corp? page) or What is a C corporation?, the members themselves can’t be employed by the LLC.
 So, a member who’s also serving as a manager can’t be paid a salary like an employee.

 You’ll want to agree from the outset how you’ll pay your managers reasonable compensation for their time and expertise.